Everyone Loves

 What I learned

-Teaching a new mechanic needs a deliberate “teach → test → challenge” plan.
-I got close, but I would structure it even earlier next time .
+Teaching a new mechanic (dry ice) needs a deliberate “teach → test → challenge” plan.
+I got close, but I would structure it even earlier next time.

 A big landmark must earn its screen time.
 Turning the tower into a traversal sequence was the single highest-impact change.